 The firm encourages and supports its attorneys’ memberships and participation in diverse bar associations, community organizations, and events.
 These include the Sacramento Chinese of Indochina Friendship Association, the Sacramento County Bar Diversity Career Forum, the annual Unity Bar Dinner, the annual King Hall Outreach Program luncheon, Women in Environment, Women in Leadership, and Women Lawyers of Sacramento.

 Downey Brand’s number of female partners, female associates, and female attorneys overall each rank above the national average for law firms.
 Female partners also lead two of the firm’s three practice groups, are on the executive committee, and hold other key management positions such as hiring partner and mentoring partner.

 Downey Brand's strategy for increasing diversity within our law firm focuses on a far-reaching approach that goes well beyond the confines of our individual business.

 Our commitment to diversity begins with our support of “pipeline” programs such as the UC Davis School of Law King Hall Outreach Program (KHOP), an initiative that helps college students from underrepresented communities learn about law school and prepare for the admissions process.
 The KHOP initiative also reaches into high schools with a series of workshops that help students learn skills and explore legal career paths.
 Additionally, the firm provides internships for high school students from Cristo Rey, a Catholic, co-ed college prep school that provides quality education for students from diverse, low-income families.

-Downey Brand is a named sponsor of the California Bar Foundation’s Diversity Scholarship Program, which supports newly admitted law students from diverse backgrounds during their first year of law school.
-Affiliated with the California State Bar, the Bar Foundation promotes equal access to the justice system and strives to build a better legal community reflective of California’s diverse population.
+Downey Brand is a named sponsor of the California ChangeLawyer’s Diversity Scholarship Program, which supports newly admitted law students from diverse backgrounds during their first year of law school.
+Originally affiliated with the California State Bar as the California Bar Foundation, California ChangeLawyer promotes equal access to the justice system and strives to build a better legal community reflective of California’s diverse population.

 Downey Brand is a founding member of the Sacramento County Bar Association's Diversity Fellowship Program, which places first-year minority and disadvantaged law students in summer internships with Sacramento-area law firms for professional experience.